“Many a man proclaims his own steadfast love, but a faithful man who can find?”

-What is most attention-getting about what Proverbs teaches about relationships is that you can have many companions but nevertheless “come to ruin.”
+What is most attention-getting about what Proverbs teaches regarding relationships is that you can have many companions but nevertheless “come to ruin.”
 That is because a companion is not the same as a true friend.
-Solomon tells what us makes a true friend different from a mere companion: a true friend “sticks closer than a brother.”
+Solomon tells us what makes a true friend different from a mere companion: a true friend “sticks closer than a brother.”
 When disaster strikes, a “companion” is likely to abandon you.
 Not so a friend.

 Deep friendships don’t just happen.
 They are built over time, and they are the result of hard work.
 Most importantly, they are built in the midst of challenging and difficult situations.
 You don’t really know the strength of a relationship until it has been tested in the crucible of adversity.

 We are in serious need of relational commitment and discipline in our society.
-This is true in organizations, families, and in the Christian community.
+This is true in organizations, families, and the Christian community.
 In order to successfully navigate the challenges we face in the years ahead, we must operate from a foundation of deep commitment, effective communication, and uncommon collaboration.